stefandz/librekinect/readme.md

 make mrproper

 # get your config

+# for newer versions of Raspberry Pi Linux you might need this
+# try it if the gzip command below fails
+modprobe configs

 gzip -dc /proc/config.gz > .config

 # building, that is going to take a while!